-As a business person you have personally witnessed in many ways the devastating effects of the Recession on the economy over the past few years.
+As a business person you have personally witnessed in many ways the devastating effects of the Recession on the economy over the past years.
 Not only have you lived through the Great Recession but you’ve watched other business associates go out of business or radically downsize the size of their company.
 Employee’s being laid off with the jobs perhaps never coming back as businesses redefine themselves and learn to work more efficiently with less.
 You’ve lost clients or customers due to extreme budget cutting.
-And though you and your company are still standing you recognize that while doing business is still the same it’s also very different now since the onset of the Recession.
+Though you and your company are still standing you recognize that while doing business is still the same it’s also very different now since the onset of the Recession and its ongoing recovery.
 People are different.
 Business is different.
 The economy is different.
-And many business people, perhaps including yourself, are looking for answers and clear direction to successfully manage the direction of the company.
+The world is different.
+Many business people, perhaps including yourself, are looking for answers and clear direction to successfully manage the direction of the company.
 You may feel stuck.

 So what do you do if you feel your business is stuck?

-This is the time to pay attention, watch your costs and reevaluate your business goals.
-It is also the time not to run scared taking drastic measures that you think will help your business and your situation.
+Now is not the time to be stuck.
+This is the time to pay attention, watch your costs and re-evaluate your business goals.
+It is also the time not to run scared taking drastic measures you think will help your business and your situation.